BestTimesToVisit.com Logo

 activity

-Paddle through the crystal-clear waters of the Beagle Channel, surrounded by stunning scenery.
-Keep an eye out for playful sea lions and diverse birdlife.
-This is a fantastic way to experience the beauty of this iconic waterway up close.
+Paddle through the crystal-clear waters of the Beagle Channel, surrounded by dramatic mountains and abundant wildlife.
+Keep an eye out for playful sea lions and various bird species.
+Choose a guided tour for a safer and more informative experience.

 Shopping for Local Crafts